 At sunrise on the SCH track, you’ll find more than just footsteps—you’ll find a community.
 Most mornings, while the campus is still quiet, a steady group of walkers circle the track.
 They move at an easy pace, trading stories, checking in on one another, and marking the days not only by laps completed but also by friendships deepened.
 For them, the SCH track has become far more than a place to exercise.
 It has become a gathering spot that reflects the spirit of the SCH community.

-Brenda McLahan found her way to the track through a more personal connection.
-Her son, Craig L. McLahan, a member of the CHA Class of 1988, encouraged her to start walking there about seven or eight years ago.
-Since then, McLahan has become a regular, weaving her own family history at SCH into the makeup of the group.
-For her, the track is not only about staying active but also maintaining a connection to the school her son attended.
+Brenda Mackwell found her way to the track through a more personal connection.
+Her son, a member of the CHA Class of 1988, encouraged her to start walking there about seven or eight years ago.
+Since then, Mackwell has become a regular, weaving her own family history at SCH into the makeup of the group.
+For her, the track is not only about staying active but also about maintaining a connection to the school her son attended.

 The two are part of a group of about 10 to 12 consistent regulars.
 Over time, these walkers have created traditions that go beyond fitness.
 Birthdays, for example, are a big deal.
 Joanne, described as a leader in the group, keeps a calendar of everyone’s birthday and organizes small celebrations at the track.
 It’s these thoughtful touches that transform a routine workout into something that feels more like family.